top of page

 BIO

-Known for his energetic rhythms, rich harmonic language, and striking colors, Colombian-American composer Josh Rodríguez (b.
+Known for his energetic rhythms, rich harmonic language, and striking colors, award-winning composer Josh Rodríguez (b.
 1982) continues to gain recognition as an emerging composer and collaborator on a national and international scale.
-Born in Argentina and raised in Guatemala, Mexico, and the United States, Rodríguez's musical imagination has been formed by this bilingual multicultural heritage.
+Born in Argentina to Colombian American parentage, and raised in Guatemala, Mexico, and the United States, Rodríguez's musical imagination has been formed by this bilingual multicultural heritage.

-He's written numerous choral works, music for jazz trio and big band, original scores for Courtyard Shakespeare Festival's productions of Hamlet (2019), Much Ado About Nothing (2022), Richard III (2022), and Rosencrantz and Guildenstern are Dead (2019), and CBU Theatre's productions of Love's Labour's Lost (2020) and She Stoops to Conquer (2021).
-In addition to concert and theatre music, Rodríguez has scored numerous independent film projects several of which have appeared in international film festivals and received special awards.
-His most recent film score is for an adaptation Shakespeare's THE TEMPEST by Rebel Run Studios.
+In addition to choral and band music, Rodríguez has written original theatre scores for Courtyard Shakespeare Festival's productions of Hamlet (2019), Much Ado About Nothing (2022), Richard III (2022), and Rosencrantz and Guildenstern are Dead (2019), and CBU Theatre's productions of Love's Labour's Lost (2020) and She Stoops to Conquer (2021).
+He has also scored numerous independent film projects several of which have appeared in international film festivals and received special awards.
+His most recent film score is for a sci-fi adaptation Shakespeare's THE TEMPEST by Rebel Run Studios which received its European premiere at the RainDance Festival (2025).

 Silent Night CBU Christmas 2019.jpg

-Rodríguez (ASCAP) is composer-in-residence of the Corona Symphony Orchestra, and currently serves as Associate Professor of Music Theory and Composition at the Elmhurst University.
+Rodríguez (ASCAP) currently serves as Associate Professor of Music Theory and Composition at the Elmhurst University.
 He regularly contributes to various arts & culture blogs and is on the Leadership Team of Deus-Ex-Musica an ecumenical and interfaith initiative that brings musicians, clergy, and non-musicians together for concerts and conversations about the intersection of faith and new music.

 Rodríguez earned his MM at the Cleveland Institute of Music and upon winning the Eugene V. Cota-Robles Fellowship moved west to study a doctorate at the University of California, Los Angeles.
 His research at UCLA culminated with his dissertation on Argentine composer Alberto Ginastera.